 Starting with the Rollerboy in 2005, Oso Industries has embraced the combination of mobility, multi-functionality and creative use of materials.
 In 2010, the Rollerboy was reintroduced with a cast concrete body, making it more solid, durable, and suitable for outdoor use.
 It comes in eight standard sizes.

-For the last several years Oso Industries has been showing its line at various reputable showrooms nationwide such as Dennis Miller Associates in New York City, Industrial Storm in Toronto, Trammell-Gagne in Seattle, Town in Denver and Scottsdale, Paul+ in Atlanta, DeAurora in Chicago, Design Alliance in LA, B.O.N. in Miami, HEWN in San Francisco, and Cory Pope in Dallas.
+For the last several years Oso Industries has been showing its line at various reputable showrooms nationwide such as Dennis Miller Associates in New York City, Industrial Storm in Toronto, Trammell-Gagne in Seattle, Town in Denver and Scottsdale, Paul+ in Atlanta, DeAurora in Chicago, Design Alliance in LA, B.O.N. in Miami, and HEWN in San Francisco.
 The design studio also has ongoing relationships with a number of renowned architecture and design firms and welcomes collaborative projects related to custom furniture and architectural elements.